2 Chronicles 23:21

 and all the people of the land rejoiced.
 And the city was quiet, because Athaliah had been put to the sword.

-And all the people of the land
+and all the people of the land rejoiced.

-and the city was quiet
+And the city was quiet,

 Persons / Places / Events